Han-Sim/blog.hansim.dev/src/pages/posts/0046-misunderstandings-about-variables.md

 ---
-title: "Understanding of JavaScript Variables"
+title: "3 things about JavaScript Variables that you might be wrong about"
 date: "2021-05-20 20:30:00"
 author: "Han Sim"
 category: "Web"
 tags:
   - JavaScript
+  - Hoisting
+  - Scope
+  - Variable
 ---

 # 1. `const` and `let` are also hoisted

 `let` and `const` are hoisted but not initialized.
 MDN Web Doc describes this status as _variables is in a temporal dead zone_.
-[MDN doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_Types#variable_hoisting) As a matter of fact, all declarations are hoisted in Javascript including `var`, `let`, `const`, `function`, `function*`, and `class`.
+[MDN doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_Types#variable_hoisting) **As a matter of fact, all declarations are hoisted in Javascript** including `var`, `let`, `const`, `function`, `function*`, and `class`.

 ```JavaScript
 console.log(x); // ReferenceError. - x is defined but still in a temporal dead zone.
 let x = 3;
 ```

-One more example from [here](https://stackoverflow.com/questions/500431/what-is-the-scope-of-variables-in-javascript),
+One more example from [stack overflow](https://stackoverflow.com/questions/500431/what-is-the-scope-of-variables-in-javascript),

 ```JavaScript
 function f() {